danladishitu/My_Portfolio/README.md

 * LinearRegression
 * PolynomialFeatures
 * BayesianRidge

-This link will provide further assitance on what you need about the packages.  https://scikit-learn.org/stable/supervised_learning.html
+This link will provide you with additional information about the packages.  https://scikit-learn.org/stable/supervised_learning.html